That dollar amount results from a -10.1% retreat compared to $419.5 billion five years earlier in 2020.

 The following types of Belgian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.
 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Belgium has highly positive net exports in the international trade of plastics (both as materials and items made from plastic) and pharmaceutical products in 2023.
+Belgium has highly positive net exports in the international trade of pharmaceutical products and plastics (both as materials and items made from plastic) in 2024.
 In turn, these cashflows indicate Belgium’s strong competitive advantages under the related product categories.

 Products Causing Worst Trade Deficits for Belgium